 You never know what you’re going to find when you shoot photos in the dark.
 The little cluster of houses is visible from Interstate 10.
 They look like they’ve been abandoned for decades.
 Their collapsing roofs blend with the scrub and dirt of the desert, and the place looks like it’s completely outside of time.
 Like they’re something from the Wild West before it was paved over for big box stores and before the freeway traffic flew by at 80 mph, too fast for people to notice this little patch of desolation.
 These houses have been still for a long time.
 Their only movement is the slow collapse of their structures as nature takes over and the buildings slowly disintegrate and become just another part of the bleak desert landscape.

-It was a perfect day for my partner Mark Hahn and I – we’re collaborating on the Copper Belt Project together – to find our way to the complex of houses and discover what we could capture with our cameras.
+It was a perfect day for my friend and I to find our way to the complex of houses and discover what we could capture with our cameras.
 The winter light was beautiful as we drove up I-10.
 It didn’t take us long to get to the Avra Valley Road exit, where we spotted the ramshackle houses just north of a power plant, clustered behind fields of some dead-looking crop.
 We could see the houses, but we couldn’t reach them.
 The frontage road next to the railroad tracks didn’t seem to provide access.

 We decided to head back to the freeway to look for a different way in.
 There was a bad car crash on the shoulder of the highway.
 One vehicle was turned upside down.
 A girl sat next to the side of the freeway cradling her head.
 People were running up the shoulder of the highway waving cell phones.
 Gusts of wind blew dust in apocalyptic clouds.
 The roof of the girl’s car was completely caved in.